Out and about

 • Contraception

-You should also not forget condoms and other contraceptives.
+You should also remember to pack condoms and other contraceptives.

 • Hand cream

-High and low temperatures dry out the skin on your hands – you can prevent this with hand creams.
+High and low temperatures cause the skin of your hands to dry out – you can prevent this with a hand cream.

 • Lip balm